 The Avengers movie is pretty faithful to the comics with the exception of Hawkeye who wears a dark leather suit with no mask as opposed to his purple Super Hero costume, though this is basically Ultimate Hawkeye's costume anyway.
 616 Hawkeye started wearing something like the movie costume shortly before the movie's premiere, although it's still pretty purple.
 Also, while Thor wears a battle suit, it's still much darker than his comic costume and has the appearance of leather in some places.

 Oddly enough, while Black Widow is wearing a costume faithful to her comic counterpart, she is still wearing an all black leather catsuit, making this a Justified Trope.

 This trope is outright defied for Captain America.
 Rogers asks if his original stars-and-stripes costume is too old-fashioned.
 Coulson replies that with the current situation, people might need a little "old-fashioned".
 His new suit retains all its coloring, but is more armored than the comic counterpart.
 It also changes the buccaneer boots, and the head wings cling to the helmet's surface instead of extending from it.

-The Falcon wears a black and gray outfit similar to his Ultimate look, rather than his classic red and white costume.
+The Falcon wears a black and gray outfit similar to his Ultimate look, rather than his classic red and white costume (which Anthony Mackie who played Sam Wilson in the film was reportedly actually disappointed by.
+In a rare change, he was looking forward to wearing the red and white spandex).
 The Winter Soldier himself has a more practical face mask and goggles rather than his Domino Mask from the comics.

 Though the modern incarnation of the Guardians on which the film is based features most of the cast (barring Drax and Gamora) wearing pseudo-military uniforms rather than personalized outfits, so it's a bit less of a stretch.